 I also rode in cars with people who smoked … with the windows up.
 I mean, seriously — come on!
 What the hell?
 Windows up?
 I remember on more than one occasion, running to the store and buying cigarettes for my grandpa.
-I was 6.
+At the time, I was 6.

-I don’t see future parents reversing the trend, letting kids be alone more outdoors, or caring less about kids wearing bike helmets, etc. It has to keep trending in a safer, more bubble-wrapped direction.
+I don’t see future moms and dads reversing some parenting trends.
+Such as them suddenly caring less about their kids wearing bike helmets.
+Certain things will always keep trending in a safer, more bubble-wrapped direction.

-Future parents will be saying the same things about our parenting I have no doubt, but what will the complaints be?
+Still, future parents will be saying the same things about our parenting, I have no doubt.
+But what will the complaints be?